LIamB12/CISC-486-3D-Game-Project/README.md

 - Wrench model
 - Glue model

 We will use a combination of Unity's Asset Store, and Blender for creation of these models.
+We are aiming for a stylized cartoon look, assets will be low poly, not very realistic.

 ## 📂 Project Setup aligned to course topics